 In the laminar DNS case [5], the K-H rolls remain laminar and convect downstream, maintaining a separation region in their shadow.
 However, in the Ti = 3.25% DNS case, the K-H rolls are quickly destabilized by the free-stream turbulence.
 The rolls break down and are followed by turbulent reattachment of the boundary layer.
-This process is well captured by the LES; with an attached turbulent boundary layer visible after x_r in Figure 10, and the LES C_f agreeing well with the DNS at $x \ge 0.72$ in Figure 9b.
+This process is well captured by the LES; an attached turbulent boundary layer is visible after x_r in Fig. 10, and the LES C_f agrees well with the DNS at $x \ge 0.72$ in Fig. 9(b).

-The time averaged C_f profile in Figure 9b suggests that a free-stream Ti of 3.25% has little influence on the separation location.
-However, the instantaneous separation region shown by the black iso-surface in Figure 10 shows that the separation location varies in time.
+The time-averaged C_f profile in Fig. 9(b) suggests that a freestream Ti of 3.25% has little influence on the separation location.
+However, the instantaneous separation region, shown by the black iso-surface in Fig. 10, shows that the separation location varies in time.
 This is due to the Klebanoff streaks; separation is shifted upstream where elongated u't contours are negative, and downstream where they are positive.
-This effect is well captured by the LES, with the resulting K-H rolls seen to be more three-dimensional than in the laminar DNS case of Zaki et al. [5].
+This effect is well captured by the